Does your skin react to just about everything?

 - Potassium alum

-Follow the link on an article that covers the guide to correct use of astringents.
+Follow the link to read more about the correct use of astringents.